donsheehy/ds2viz/planning.md

 - [x] styles moved to yaml format
 - [x] Get dependencies into `setup.py`
-- [ ] Setup Basic Sphinx Documentation
+- [x] Setup Basic Sphinx Documentation
 - [ ] push to github
 - [ ] make docs visible and change url in setup.py
 - [ ] put it on pypi
 - [ ] do a build test for ds book in fresh pipenv
 - [ ] update note in users guide to the data structures book

-## Styles need to be converted to YAML format.

-This will make them easier to read and write.

 ## Styles should cascade in a reasonable, logical way

 When defining styles, it often makes sense to start from a base style and then extend or modify it.
 This is also true for multi-styles (i.e. lists of styles).
 Numerical styles should support a `d_` version that indicates the change from the inherited style.
 For example `d_radius` would give the change in the radius.

 ## Dynamic Connectivity and Dependencies